Developer9828/SpringBootTutorial_1/README.md

 # SpringBootTutorial_1
-Basic knowledge sharing on how to use spring boot document from scratch ;)
+Basic knowledge sharing on how to perform crud actions using a spring boot app;)